wp-plugins/facebook-page-publish/readme.txt

 * Update: New settings introduced: publishing policy (thanks to *Li-An*!) and appearance customization.
 * Major bugfixes: Scheduled and remote posts (thanks to *ksoszka*!), posting as password-protected, private or draft (thanks to *tbjers*!)

+= 0.3.1 =
+* Bugfix: Password protected posts: incorrect title and image was shown
+* Bugfix: Shortcodes are now processed and no longer (incompletely) stripped (thanks to *cntrlwiz*!)
+* Bugfix: diagnosis script URL now correct
+* Bugfix: Author name now taken from first / last name, if those are not empty (thanks to *cntrlwiz*!)
+* Bugfix: Timeout for http requests now 20s, 5s was too short on some servers (thanks to *misterjoecity*!)
+* Bugfix: Fixed error in fpp_acquire_profile_access_token (thanks to *misterjoecity*!!)
+* Update: Diagnostic script detects SSL availability and https connections (thanks to *mioto*!)
+* Update: New settings introduces: disallow publishing of post excerpt
+* Update: Thumbnail from post: use featured thumbnail, if available (thanks to *Luis Marcos Loaiza*!)
+* Update: Profile and page ID's are now automatically detected, major GUI redesign

 == Upgrade Notice ==

 = 0.2.1 =